Singularity categories of deformations of Kleinian singularities: Preliminaries

+In the stable module category, we have a weaker notion of an isomorphism than in the usual module category.
+Indeed, \cite[Proposition 1.44]{ausbridge} shows that two $R$-modules $M,N$ are isomorphic in $\stabmod R$ if and only if there exist projective modules $P$ and $Q$ such that $M \oplus P \cong N \oplus Q$ in $\mod R$. \\ The \emph{first syzygy} $\Omega M$ of $M \in \mod R$ is defined to be the kernel of any surjection $R^n \twoheadrightarrow M$.
+The observation in the previous paragraph combined with \cite[Proposition 8.5]{rot} implies that $\Omega M$ is uniquely determined in $\stabmod R$.

+\begin{defn} A ring $R$ is said to be \emph{Gorenstein} if it is noetherian (i.e., left and right noetherian) and both $\idim R_R$ and $\idim {}_R R$ are finite.
+By \cite[Lemma A]{zaks}, under these hypotheses the values $\idim R_R$ and $\idim {}_R R$ coincide, and we call this common value the \emph{(injective) dimension} of $R$. \end{defn}

-\begin{defn} A finitely generated $R$-module $M$ is said to be \emph{maximal Cohen-Macaulay} (MCM) if it satisfies $\Ext_R^i(M,R) = 0$ for all $i \geqslant 1$.
+\begin{defn} Suppose that $R$ is Gorenstein.
+A finitely generated $R$-module $M$ is said to be \emph{maximal Cohen-Macaulay} (MCM) if it satisfies $\Ext_R^i(M,R) = 0$ for all $i \geqslant 1$.
 We write $\MCM R$ for the full subcategory of $\mod R$ consisting of maximal Cohen-Macaulay $R$-modules. \end{defn}

-Maximal Cohen-Macaulay modules have the following elementary properties, proofs of which can be found in \cite{buch86} or \cite{kalck}, for example:
+For commutative local rings, the above definition coincides with the usual (commutative) definition of maximal Cohen-Macaulay modules in terms of depth \cite[Section 4.2]{buch86}.
+Maximal Cohen-Macaulay modules have the following elementary properties, proofs of which can be found in \cite{buch86}:

 \begin{lem}\leavevmode \begin{enumerate}[{\normalfont (1)},leftmargin=*,topsep=0pt,itemsep=0pt] \item Any finitely generated projective module is MCM. \item MCM modules are reflexive. \item Finite direct sums and direct summands of MCM modules are MCM. \item An MCM module is either projective or has infinite projective dimension. \end{enumerate} \end{lem}